fefas/blog.fefas.net/_posts/2018-04-15-clean-code-bullshit-or-common-sense.md

-achieve the sprint commitment, the rush is always putting pressure on everyone working on the project, no one cares to learn about the user-product relationship, no one cares to write tests, developers cannot design as it seems not to delivery short term value, TDD is philosophical, the company doesn't invest time to train its teams, the most valuable practice is what solves the today's problem, hero culture rises, we always need more logs to try to realise what is going on, we need to lead the market...
+achieve the sprint commitment, the rush is always putting pressure on everyone working on the project, no one cares to learn about the user-product relationship, no one cares to write tests, developers cannot design as it seems not to deliver short term value, TDD is philosophical, the company doesn't invest time to train its teams, the most valuable practice is what solves the today's problem, hero culture rises, we always need more logs to try to realise what is going on, we need to lead the market...

 > I could summarize it as the result of _rush and no study_.

-Given that scenario, the output bad code is at least compreensive.
-Our world isn't a nice place sometimes and we have to deal with this reallity.
+Given that scenario, the output bad code is at least comprehensive.
+Our world isn't a nice place sometimes and we have to deal with this reality.

 ## What is the point then?